rubyaustralia/rubyconfau-2013-cfp/RyanLeCompte-Handling_redis_failover_with_ruby_and_zookeeper/README.md

 * How do you handle distributed monitoring among a set of Ruby processes?
 * How can you employ Ruby's flexibility to dynamically inject different failover strategies at runtime?
-* How can yo use Ruby's concurrency utilities (i.e., Threads) to solve tough problems?
+* How can you use Ruby's concurrency utilities (i.e., Threads) to solve tough problems?
 * How do you test a distributed system in Ruby?

 I think this will be an interesting talk for this conference.
 Developers are